 Put another way, citizen developers want a solution that helps them do their jobs better.
 For many, PowerApps helps them do just that.

-Organizations may see an average 3% percent of citizen developers with ‘low code’ skills while 10% have no coding skills.
-It’s worth noting that when both groups receive organizational support, these percentages rise.
+On average, organizations may see three percent of citizen developers with ‘low code’ skills while ten percent have no coding skills.
+No surprise: when both groups receive organizational support, these percentages rise.

 Conversely, citizen developers who carry a high cognitive load or fail to gain support for their projects will burn out.
 Which means some organizations won’t have any citizen developers.